Zulkifli Hasan: Brothers

 Zulkifli has four brothers, including three who also became politicians: Zainudin Hasan (born 1965), Hazizi (1976), and Helmi Hasan (1979).
 The oldest brother in the family is Herli Hasan.

-Helmi Hasan, who was elected as governor of Bengkulu in 2024 and mayor of Bengkulu City for two terms between 2013-2023, viewed Zulkifli not only as an older brother but also as a parent to be obeyed and respected.
+Helmi Hasan, who was elected as governor of Bengkulu in 2024 and mayor of Bengkulu City for two terms between 2013 and 2023, viewed Zulkifli not only as an older brother but also as a parent to be obeyed and respected.
 Zulkifli, Helmi, and Zainudin founded Insan Cendikia Kalianda Lampung Indonesia Foundation, which built a free school for children from poor families in Lampung.

 In March 2015, Helmi Hasan was declared a suspect by the Bengkulu Attorney General's Office for allegedly embezzling Rp 11.4 billion ($870,000) of social aid from the city's 2012-2013 budget.
 Helmi filed a pre-trial motion, which was accepted on 9 September 2015 by Bengkulu City State Court, so he did not stand trial.
 The former head of Bengkulu City's Office for Management of Regional Revenue, Finance and Assets, M. Sofyan, in September 2017 testified Bengkulu Regional Secretary, Marjon, had ordered him to release Rp 500 million in state funds to pay for the success of Helmi's pre-trial motion.

 In December 2015, Zainudin Hasan was elected regent of South Lampung Regency for the 2016-2021 period.
 Zainudin was arrested for corruption and money laundering in 2020, and was sentenced to 12 years in prison.

 In February 2017, police in Bandar Lampung city named a Hazizi a fraud suspect for allegedly asking a contractor to pay a bribe of Rp 515 million to obtain a contract for infrastructure projects worth Rp 3.5 billion in South Lampung regency, where his brother Zainudin is regent.
 The contractor, Syahruddin, died in May 2016 without ever receiving the allegedly promised contract.
 His eldest son later reported Hazizi to police.
 In May 2017, Hazizi resigned from his seat in Lampung legislative assembly "for no specific reason" apart from "wanting to concentrate on worship", according to one of his colleagues in PAN.

 Martial arts

 Zulkifli is a practitioner of kyokushin, a type of full contact karate.
 He served as chairman of the Board of Supervisors of Kyokushinkan International Indonesia.
 In June 2010, he received an honorary black belt from the supreme leader of Kyokushin International.
 Zulkifli is also a practitioner of Tarung Derajat, a full body contact Indonesian mixed martial art.
-He was chairman of the Tarung Derajat Sports Family from 2010-2014.
+He was chairman of the Tarung Derajat Sports Family from 2010 to 2014.